jamesmcroft/everyday-prompts/README.md

 - [Content Reviewing](Content-Reviewing.md)
   - This category includes a collection of prompts for reviewing and editing content, including proofreading, editing, and improving content quality.

+## Recommended Tools

+- [**ChatGPT**](https://chat.openai.com/): ChatGPT is a versatile tool that can be used with all of the prompts in this collection.
+It has a larger context window than most other tools, making it ideal for working with long-form content.
+ChatGPT supports the generation of both text and images.
+Using ChatGPT+, you can also create your own GPTs for performing specific tasks using these prompts.
+- [**Microsoft Copilot**](https://copilot.microsoft.com/): Copilot is similar to ChatGPT, and includes a helpful side panel integration in Microsoft Edge that can be used to interact with the current tab content as context for your prompts.
+The prompts are limited to 2,000 characters, however, Copilot provides a Notebook feature that can be used for larger context windows.
+Copilot supports the generation of text and images, and includes support for plugins.
+Copilot Pro provides additional features for creating your own Copilot GPTs similar to ChatGPT+.

 ## Tips

 ### Microsoft Copilot